thephpleague/url/dev-master/services/builder.md

 The Builder is an immutable value object .
 So any modification to its internal URL value will return a new instance of the class.
 This has the side effect of allowing chaining between `Builder` modifying methods.

-For more complex modification it is recommended to directly use the [League\Url\Url](/dev-master/url/manipulation) class directly.
+For more complex modification it is recommended to directly use the [League\Url\Url](/dev-master/url/manipulation) class.

+All modifying methods proxy methods attached to URL parts or URL component corresponding classes.
+To get a better understanding on how they work and the parameters they need a link to the corresponding URL part API is provided.

 ## Instantiation